Reproducibility in Research: Systems, Infrastructure, Culture: Introduction

 \section{Introduction}

-Marc Andreessen (co-author of Mosaic, the first widely used Web browser) boldly stated in 2011 that ``{\emph{software is eating the world}}''~\cite{andreessen:2011}.
-It is true: we clearly live in a computational world, with our everyday communications, entertainment, shopping, banking, transportation, national security, etc, all heavily dependent on (or replaced by) software.
+Marc Andreessen (co-author of Mosaic, the first widely used web browser) boldly stated in 2011 that ``{\emph{software is eating the world}}''~\cite{andreessen:2011}.
+This is true: we live in a computational world, with our everyday communications, entertainment, shopping, banking, transportation, national security, etc, all heavily data-driven and largely overtaken by software.

-This is particularly true for science and engineering.
-A 2012 report by the Royal Society stated that computational techniques have ``{\emph{moved on from assisting scientists in doing science, to transforming both how science is done and what science is done}}''~\cite{rssaaoe:2012}.
-Many of the examples discussed in this paper take advantage of a fundamental advantage of computer science and more broadly, computational science: the unique ability to share the raw outputs of their work as software and datafiles.
-New experiments, simulations, models, benchmarks, even proofs cannot be done without software.
-And this software does not consist of simple hack-together, use-once, throw-away scripts; scientific software repositories contain thousands, perhaps millions, of lines of code and they increasingly need to be actively supported and maintained.
-More importantly, with reproducibility being a fundamental tenet of science, they need to be re-useable.
+Andreessen's statement is particularly true for science and engineering.
+A 2012 report by the UK's Royal Society stated that computational techniques have ``{\emph{moved on from assisting scientists in doing science, to transforming both how science is done and what science is done}}''~\cite{rssaaoe:2012}.
+Many of the examples discussed in this paper exploit a fundamental advantage of computer science and more generally, computational science: the unique ability for researchers to share the raw outputs of their work as software and datafiles.
+New experiments, simulations, models, benchmarks, even proofs increasingly cannot be done without software.
+This software does not consist of simple hack-together, use-once, throw-away scripts; research software repositories contain thousands, perhaps millions, of lines of code and they increasingly need to be actively supported and maintained.
+More importantly, with reproducibility being a fundamental tenet of science, they need to be open and re-useable.

-However, if we closely analyse the scientific literature related to software tools it often does not appear to be adhering to these rules~\cite{nature:2011}.
-How many of them are reproducible?
+However, if we closely analyse the scientific literature related to software tools it often does not appear to be adhering to these rules~\cite{nature:2011,alberts-et-al:2015}.
+How many of them are open and available?
 How many explain their experimental methodologies, in particular the basis for their benchmarking?
-In particular, can we (re)build the code~\cite{collberg-et-al:2014}?
-We, the authors, are perhaps as guilty as anyone in the past, where we have published papers~\cite{crick-et-al:2009a,Berdine2011SLAyer} with benchmarks and promises of code to be released in the near future.
+In particular, can we (re)build the code?~\cite{collberg+proebstring:2016} We, the authors, are perhaps as guilty as anyone in the past, where we have published papers~\cite{crick-et-al:2009a,Berdine2011SLAyer} with benchmarks and promises of code to be released in the near future which depreciate as you move onto the next project.